feverzsj/jkl/include/jkl/pb/README.md

 # Introduction
 A `protobuf` DSL for C++.
-Using this module, you can write somthing similar to `protobuf` IDL directly in C++, and directly serialize/deserialize from/to your object without intermediate message object.
+Using this module, you can write something similar to `protobuf` IDL directly in C++, and directly serialize/deserialize from/to your object without intermediate message object.
 For example:

 <table>
 <tr><th>Protobuf</th> <th>C++</th></tr>